mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 She left the room, leaving the still naked Kip bleeding and bandaging himself.
 He bandaged the wound the way he had done for many of his patients, but it was decidedly more difficult doing it on himself.
 Once bandaged, he realized that he was still freezing and without clothing. *This must be some initiation or something.* He stood himself up and walked to the curtains, reaffirming his own existence before he went into the next room.

 The room had nearly a hundred people forming two lines that surrounded Lissa and him.
-They all had the same blue luminescent markings as yesterday but they were silent now, staring at him like he was something to eat. *Why is everyone here?
+They all had the same blue luminescent markings as yesterday but they were silent now, staring at him like he was their prize animal. *Why is everyone here?
 What are they looking at me for?*

 Lissa and hae crew sat where he entered the tent yesterday, forcing him to walk the width of the tent and be shown to everyone in the crowd.